 A guide to launching a domiciliary care agency

-517,000 adults currently receive state-funded homecare whilst 527,000 adults receive self-directed support via Social Services.
+Statistics from the King’s Fund show that in 2019/20 838,530 adults received funded long-term social care, primarily in care/nursing homes or their own homes.
 These are substantial figures and are indicative of how important the domiciliary care market is in the delivery of care.
-It’s an industry currently worth £7.8 billion per year and there are now in excess of 6,830 providers of homecare in England registered with the CQC.
-84% of them operate in the private and voluntary sectors.
+There are now in excess of 8,800 providers of homecare in England registered with the CQC.

-To get started it is essential to have the right policies and procedures in place to ensure that you successfully register with the regulator and are able to pass future inspection.
-This applies just as much as to registration with the Care Inspectorate in Scotland and CSSIW in Wales, as it does with the CQC in England.
+To get started it is essential to have the right policies and procedures in place to ensure that you successfully register with the regulator and are able to pass future inspections.
+This applies just as much as to registration with the Care Inspectorate in Scotland and Care Inspectorate Wales, as it does with the CQC in England.
 Quality Compliance Systems is here to help you with this essential element of launching your domiciliary care business.
 The following pages provide advice and guidance on the other start-up elements you need to consider.

-QCS provides advice and guidance about successfully registering in England, as well as providing over 300 accompanying policies and procedures that are required.
-To begin your registration in England, visit the following CQC webpage: http://www.cqc.org.uk/content/how-apply
+QCS provides advice and guidance about successfully registering in England, as well as providing accompanying policies and procedures that are required.
+To begin your registration in England, visit the following CQC webpage:

-- You need to apply for a DBS (Disclosure Barring Service) check.
+- You need to apply for a CQC-countersigned DBS (Disclosure Barring Service) check.
 Formerly known as a CRB check, the DBS ensures that you can lawfully work with vulnerable adults.
-This is the very first action which you must undertake.
-The DBS check needs to be carried out for the following:
+This is the very first action which you must undertake and can take up to eight weeks to receive back.
+The DBS check needs to be carried out for the following

 - Individuals registering to provide a care service